chuajiaxuan/TeamJXL-PocketGuardians/README.md

 # Pocket Guardians

 Pocket Guardians is a single-player mobile game that helps commuters kill boredom during their travels.
-Very often, commuters are often playing games, watching shows or browsing social media sites on their mobile devices during commute.
+Very often, commuters are seen playing games, watching shows or browsing social media sites on their mobile devices during commute.
 Hence, our team would like to create a innovative new game to target these commuters.
-In addition, our team has devoted ourselves to cultivate an environment that stimulates thinking on the go.
+In addition, our team has devoted ourselves to cultivate an environment that stimulates thinking on-the-go.
 Pocket Guardian is a fun-filled action game that eliminates boredom by delivering an endless hours of exciting gameplay to commuters.
 It encompasses the basic requirements of a game that engages passengers on a simple and intuitive level.
 Say goodbye to boring tutorials and conventional gameplay! :grin:

 Our inspirations were obtain from popular games such as Plants Vs. Zombies, Angry Birds, Candy Crush Saga, Clash Royale, etc. Some features we hope to include are: